flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 7. A Pricing Problem may itself be an ILP because the rules defining a valid column can be discrete.
 8. The Cutting Stock Problem is an ILP.
 Column Generation solves the LP relaxation of its pattern-based Master Problem, not the original ILP directly.
 9. Modeling matters.
 A pattern-, route-, schedule-, path-, or configuration-based formulation may be much more suitable for Column Generation than an intuitive compact formulation.
 10. Dantzig-Wolfe Decomposition provides a systematic reformulation framework for suitable decomposable models, especially those with block-angular structure.
-A continuous Dantzig-Wolfe reformulation is equivalent to the original LP; tighter ILP relaxations arise when discrete feasible substructures are embedded in the columns.
+A continuous Dantzig-Wolfe reformulation is equivalent to the original LP; tighter ILP relaxations may arise when discrete feasible substructures are embedded in the columns.
 11. Branch and Price embeds Column Generation into Branch and Bound and can prove integer optimality when implemented correctly.
 12. Solving a final integer RMP after root-level Column Generation is generally a heuristic.
 It may miss the full ILP optimum, and the generated column pool may even fail to admit an integer feasible solution.
 13. If exact Column Generation converges and the final LP solution is already integer, that solution is also optimal for the integer Master Problem.